 From the behaviour of insects to the genetic underpinnings of foetal development and assembling the genome of the Thylacine, we are leaders in fundamental biological research.
 This research often yields new applications with possible benefits to human health, such as work on the genomics of marsupial development, which led to the identification of novel milk proteins and anti-microbial peptides.

 Uncovering hidden biodiversity

-As a case in point, a recent project funded solely by philanthropy, allowed University of Melbourne researchers to traverse the remote rivers of the Kimberley region in Australia’s north from 2012-2014.
-This effort resulted in discovery of a treasure trove of 20 new freshwater fish species.
-The discovery increased the biodiversity estimate of Australia’s freshwater fish by 10% and is the greatest single addition to Australia’s freshwater fish fauna since the first Australian fish species was described more than 187 years ago.
+Our researchers traversed the remote rivers of the Kimberley region in Australia’s north over a period of two years, discovering 20 new freshwater fish species - the greatest single addition to Australia’s freshwater fish fauna since the first such species was described more than 187 years ago.
 Now that we know these species exist, we can mount arguments for their protection – and go searching for others.